Stubborn Fat Areas: Where is Most Stubborn

 The abdomen is one of the most stubborn areas for fat and can be challenging to reduce.
 There are many reasons for this.

-Finally: genetics also play a role here; some people naturally have more abdominal fat than others due to a genetic predisposition toward storing extra energy reserves within their bodies rather than using them up quickly enough through regular physical activity like running laps around campus every morning before breakfast gets served up hot!
+• Genetics also play a role here; some people naturally have more abdominal fat than others due to a genetic predisposition toward storing extra energy reserves within their bodies rather than using them up quickly enough through regular physical activity like running laps around campus every morning before breakfast gets served up hot.

 Arms